hyperledger/besu-docs/docs/HowTo/Upgrade/Prepare-for-The-Merge.md

 For example, provide the JWT to [Teku] using the [`ee-jwt-secret-file`](https://docs.teku.consensys.net/en/latest/Reference/CLI/CLI-Syntax/#ee-jwt-secret-file) option.

+If no token is provided to Besu when `engine-jwt-enabled` is true, a new token will be generated called `jwt.hex` and stored in the configured datadir.

 ### 3. Sync Besu

 Validators can't produce attestations or blocks without a fully synced execution endpoint.